Insurance Premiums

 Overview

-Premiums are the fees that are charged by insurance companies to cover a given a risk.
-The premium needs to be set high enough to actually cover the insured risks, but also to cover the costs of doing business and to provide seom return to shareholders.
+Premiums are the fees that are charged by insurance companies on order to cover the payments that are required to make when a claim is made.
+The premium needs to be set high enough to actually cover the insured risks, but also to cover the costs of doing business and to provide some return to shareholders.

 Pure Premium